jezzlucena/caderno/SCHEDULED_EXPORTS_GUIDE.md

 │                                                             │
 │  Setup Instructions                                         │
 │  ┌────────────────────────────────────────────────────┐     │
 │  │ 1.
-Set up and run your Agenda Server               │     │
+Set up and run your Caderno Server               │     │
 │  │ 2.
 Generate an API key                             │     │
 │  │ 3.
 Enter your server URL and API key below         │     │
 │  │ → View Setup Guide ──────────────────────────────  │     │